This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be referred to other specialists.
 Write down your questions so you remember to ask them during your visits.

-Your PHP may be recommend a special diet to help slow the progress of your disease.
+Your healthcare provider may be recommend a special diet to help slow the progress of your disease.
 You may need to limit protein and sodium (salt).
-Ask your PHP about these and any other diet changes you need to make.
+Ask your healthcare provider about these and any other diet changes you need to make.

 During genetic counseling, you and your family will learn about genetic diseases.
 This information may help you make important decisions, such as planning a family.